2022 Pledge Campaign

 Dear St. John’s community,

-The church’s purpose—joining God’s mission to heal the world through love—will never change.
-How we do so will need to continue to evolve.
-Because we adhere to a balanced budget and need time to allocate our resources wisely, it would be enormously helpful if you could make your pledge on or before Consecration Sunday on October 31.
-You can do so by completing the enclosed pledge card and mailing it to St. John’s, bringing it to church on Consecration Sunday, pledging online at
+God works through us.
+How we live together as a community may be changing.
+But the church’s purpose—joining God’s mission to heal the world through love—will never change.
+How we meet for liturgy and programs continues to evolve.
+Because we seek to operate with a balanced budget and need time to allocate our resources wisely, it would be helpful if you could make your pledge on or before Gratitude Sunday, November 13, 2022.

-stjohns-mpls.org/giving/pledge-campaign/, or by calling Rachel Svihel at (612) 922-0396.
-And please know that regardless of whether or not you are able to contribute financially at this time, you are all appreciated and important at St. John’s.
+Whatever you pledge is important!
+You can pledge your support by completing the enclosed pledge card and mailing it to St. John’s, bringing it to church on Gratitude Sunday, pledging online, or by emailing Rachel Svihel.
+And please know that regardless of whether or not you can contribute financially at this time, you are appreciated and important at St. John’s.

 We offer our profound thanks in advance.
-With your gift we will respond to God’s Spirit by Becoming Christ’s New Creation.
+With your gift, we will respond to God’s Spirit by Nourishing the Beloved Community.